 Under the new ordinance, only brush piles that do not exceed six feet in length, six feet in width, and five feet in height (6’ x 6’ x 5’) will be picked up free of charge.
 Tree limbs also must not exceed four inches in diameter.
 If your brush pile exceeds these dimensions you will be charged $25 for each pile of equivalent size.

-Yard waste pickup is on Wednesdays.
+Yard waste is picked up on the same day as your household garbage.
+Please make sure your yard waste container is at least five (5) feet from your household garbage container.
 The City will only collect grass, small shrubbery, weeds, and plants clippings that has been placed in one of the City’s green yard waste containers or a comparable container.
 Do not bag yard waste.
 Do not put sticks, rocks, bricks, or glass in the yard waste containers.
 Green, roll-out yard waste containers are available for purchase through City Hall.
 Call 828-757-2154 for pricing and availability.

 No. Staff will only collect yard waste that is loose and has been put in an approved yard waste cart.